seanrada/Objective-C-Style-Guide/README.md

 Dot syntax is purely a convenient wrapper around accessor method calls.
 When you use dot syntax, the property is still accessed or changed using getter and setter methods.
 Read more [here](https://developer.apple.com/library/ios/documentation/cocoa/conceptual/ProgrammingWithObjectiveC/EncapsulatingData/EncapsulatingData.html)

-Dot-notation should **always** be used for accessing and mutating properties, as it makes code more concise.
-Bracket notation is preferred in all other instances.
+* Dot-notation should **always** be used for accessing and mutating properties.
+* Bracket notation is preferred in all other instances.

 **Preferred:**
 ```objc